Xeo786/Rufaydium-Webdriver/README.md

 this way we can load All chrome Based browsers

 ## Getting Existing Sessions
-We can also access sessions created previously using title or url.
+We can also access sessions created previously using the title or URL.

 ```AutoHotkey
 Session := Chrome.getSession(1) ; this will return with Session by number sequencing from first created to latest created